DSO Integration¶

 Phase plan¶

 The integration is delivered in phases.
 The detailed plan, current status, confirmed test anchors, and remaining work for each phase are tracked in DSO Integration Phase Plan.
-Phases 1–3 are live as of v1.5.3; Phase 4 (STTR → DMN/form/document import) is the next development cycle.
+Phases 1–3 are live as of v1.5.3; Phase 2a/2d and Phase 4 (STTR → DMN/form extraction, Import into LDE, and the DMN publish handoff) landed across v1.9.3–v1.9.5.

 Related documentation¶